serge-sans-paille/talks/fosdem2020/python/talk.rst

 .. code::

     commit 3ebb085d486e0b6d6520927879e14772597cfaac
-    Author: serge-sans-paille <serge.guelton@telecom-bretagne.eu>
+    Author: serge-sans-paille <serge.guelton@tb>
     Date:   Mon Oct 14 15:20:17 2019 +0200

     Support clang-cl.exe as a windows compiler

     - Test on AppVeyor with that compiler, but don't use it as default
     - Fix interaction with numpy.int type on Win32

 ----